fbarresi/SoftBeckhoff/README.md

 ## Features

 - :heavy_check_mark: Multiplatform + Docker Support (Windows, Linux, Mac OS)
-- 🤞 Configurable with an Rest API (Swagger on-board) (very soon available)
+- :heavy_check_mark: Configurable with an Rest API (Swagger)
 - :heavy_check_mark: Works and act like a real Beckhoff!
 - :heavy_check_mark: All native types are supported
+- :heavy_check_mark: Route management on-board and over Rest API

-## Under heavy development...
+## Still under (heavy) development...

 - 🌈 Support for custom compex types and arrays
-- 🌈 Smart route management

 ## How to use it?

+A good tool for testing and writing symbols is [TwincatAdsTool](https://github.com/fbarresi/TwincatAdsTool).
+This software was event tested with it.

 ### run with docker